When Supply Costs Don’t Really Matter in the Custom T Shirt Business

 You can see that these numbers are really small.
 What you need to do is really consider what is the long-term benefit to your business?
 Are those small discounts really worth it?
 Because there are so many risks with switching suppliers.

-Ink is a great example, because you need to make sure you get the right ink for your machine.
+Ink is a great example because you need to make sure you get the right ink for your machine.
 Discount ink can ruin your machine, and the cost to replace your print head can be up to $1000.
 So you’ve already lost money fixing the machine, and while it’s being fixed you aren’t making any shirts to sell.

 You also have to consider the washability of the ink.
 If you know right now the ink you’re using will get 50 washes before the design fades, if you switch to cheaper ink, perhaps your customer will only get 20 washes.

-Is the colour the exact same.
+Is the color the exact same.
 What if a client buys multiple batches of shirts, and the t-shirt batches don’t look the same?
 If the client takes a company photo for example, and 20 people are wearing the shirts with one ink, and 20 with the other, and the colors don’t match, it’s going to be really noticeable.

 Same thing with the gemstones (Hotfix rhinestones).
 Will all the gemstones look the same?
 What’s the quality of the glue?

-Regular customers will notice these things, and you can lose repeat customers if they feel the quality of product has gone down.
+Regular customers will notice these things, and you can lose repeat customers if they feel the quality of the product has gone down.
 Customers want to know that they can call you up and make an order and get the same quality every time.
 And you want to know that you’re going to get the quality you want from the supplier each time.

-Profit potential isn’t worth it, because you’re not selling a hundred thousand of this one item.
+Profit potential isn’t worth it because you’re not selling a hundred thousand of this one item.
 You’re selling to small niche customers who are ordering 10, 20, 50 shirts.
 It can take a while to gain those customers and you know they’re going to be repeat customers if you treat them well and provide a quality product.
 But if you lose them it takes more work to gain new customers.

 It’s better to spend time on things that will increase repeat and new customers.